 In my opinion, this is only worth it for those with an interest in King Ferdinand II, those with a lot of time, and if you want to view Pena Palace from the Queen’s Terrace.
 Compared with the interiors of the National Palace of Sintra and Monserrate Palace, the Pena Palace rooms are not all that interesting.

-We visited Pena Palace midday and it took us 30 minutes to wait in line to enter the palace and then it was a 45-minute slow march through the courtyard and rooms.
+We visited the interior of Pena Palace on our first visit to Sintra.
+It took us 30 minutes to wait in line to enter the palace and then it was a 45-minute slow march through the courtyard and rooms.
 It was not at all enjoyable.

 Manueline Courtyard Pena Palace